lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 ## Facilitator Instructions and Coding-Dojo Agenda

-- Provide attendees with [Quick Start instructions](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/Slides/Quick%20Start.pdf?raw=true) to setup the IDE and load the first exercise; for public events consider sending in advance the code via email or providing Usb keys
+- Provide attendees with [Quick Start instructions](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/Slides/Quick%20Start.pdf?raw=true) to setup the IDE and load the first exercise ([here in Italian](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/Slides/Quick%20Start%20ITA.pdf?raw=true)); for public events consider sending in advance the code via email or providing Usb keys

-- List the languages supported and help the attendees to organize in pairs based on they favorite language and ensuring that attendees less familiar with the language, the IDE or the test framework will pair with someone more experienced
+- List the languages supported and help the attendees to organize in pairs based on they favorite language and balancing the level of expertise

 - Check that all pairs have successfully loaded the 1st exercise and succeeded to write and run a first sanity check or empty unit test.
 Provide help where required.